 The Faculty of Graduate Studies hosts an Awards Database where you can find details on these awards plus search for all awards offered.
 You can also find them on Facebook with a list of all the upcoming award deadlines, so that you can see at a glance which awards you need to prepare for.

-or plan to enrol in the Faculty of Graduate Studies at the U of
+in or plan to enrol in the Faculty of Graduate Studies at the

 |$16,000/year for Ph.D. students